AdCombo/flask-combo-jsonapi/docs/data_layer.rst

 Custom data layer
 -----------------

 Like I said previously you can create and use your own data layer.
-A custom data layer must inherit from `flask_rest_jsonapi.data_layers.base.Base <https://github.com/miLibris/flask-rest-jsonapi/blob/master/flask_rest_jsonapi/data_layers/base.py>`_.
+A custom data layer must inherit from `flask_combo_jsonapi.data_layers.base.Base <https://github.com/AdCombo/flask-combo-jsonapi/blob/master/flask_combo_jsonapi/data_layers/base.py>`_.
 You can see the full scope of possibilities of a data layer in this base class.

 Usage example:

 .. code-block:: python

-    from flask_rest_jsonapi import ResourceList
+    from flask_combo_jsonapi import ResourceList
     from your_project.schemas import PersonSchema
     from your_project.data_layers import MyCustomDataLayer